 The town of Antequera holds a surprising number of magnificent baroque monuments (including some 30 churches)—it provides a unique snapshot of a historic Andalusian town, one a world away from the resorts on the Costa del Sol.
 It became a stronghold of the Moors after their defeat at Córdoba and Seville in the 13th century.
 Its fall to the Christians in 1410 paved the way for the Reconquest of Granada; the Moors' retreat left a fortress on the town heights.

 Next to the town fortress is the former church of Santa María la Mayor.
-Built of sandstone in the 16th century, it has a ribbed vault that is now used as a concert hall.
-The church of San Sebastián has a brick Baroque Mudejar tower topped by a winged figure called the Angelote (Big Angel), the symbol of Antequera.
-The church of Nuestra Señora del Carmen (Our Lady of Carmen) has an extraordinary Baroque altarpiece that towers to the ceiling.
-On Thursday, Friday, and Saturday evenings, mid-June–mid-September, many monuments are floodlit and open until late.
+Built of sandstone in the 16th century, it has a ribbed vault and is now used as a concert hall.
+The church of San Sebastián has a brick baroque Mudejar tower topped by a winged figure called the Angelote (Big Angel), the symbol of Antequera.
+The church of Nuestra Señora del Carmen (Our Lady of Carmen) has an extraordinary baroque altarpiece that towers to the ceiling.
+On Thursday, Friday, and Saturday evening, mid-June–mid-September, many monuments are floodlit and open until late.